vedran-/BabelSheet/README.md

   - Target language columns (e.g., 'es' for Spanish, 'fr' for French, etc.)
   - Optional context columns, which will be used to improve translations (matched by patterns in config)
   - Language columns can be named anything which LLM could understand, e.g. "en" or "english" or "english_US" should work.
 But they have to appear in the sheet exactly as they are named in configuration.

+## Token Usage and Cost Metrics (for reference, your mileage may vary)

+Translating and validating 1000 rows of text for an app would use approximately 270,000 prompt tokens and 85,000 completion tokens.
+These metrics can vary based on text length and complexity, and how many iterations are needed to get the translation right.

 ## Configuration